krisleech/wisper-activerecord/README.md

 Auditor.audit # => [...]
 ```

+## Notes on Testing

+### ActiveRecord <= 4.0

+This gem makes use of ActiveRecord's `after_commit` lifecycle hook to broadcast events, which will create issues when testing with transactional fixtures.
+Unless you also include the [test_after_commit gem](https://github.com/grosser/test_after_commit) ActiveRecord models will not broadcast any lifecycle events within your tests.

 ## Compatibility

 Tested on 1.9.3, 2.x, Rubinius and JRuby for ActiveRecord ~> 3.0 and ~> 4.0